Character Analysis of Elizabeth Bennet

 Elizabeth Bennet, sometimes Lizzie, sometimes Eliza, is one of the six Bennet sisters and she is the heroine of Pride and Prejudice.
 She is one of the most distinguished feminine characters in English fiction.
 She is the second daughter in the Bennet family and a central character in Pride and Prejudice.
-She is main focus of the readers from very beginning of the novel till ending.
+She is the main focus of the readers from the very beginning of the novel till ending.
 She is the main character in the novel; through her, all the characters are well knitted with one another by some relations in the plot of story.

 Elizabeth Bennet: Physical Appearance

 Elizabeth Bennet is an attractive young girl in her twenties with full of blossom and charm on her face.
 Her eyes are captivating and she holds an exceptional personality.
 Her expressive eyes make Mr. Darcy spellbound and cause to break his crux of pride.
 Both of the elder sisters are described beautiful, tall and handsome.
 Her actions and smiles on her face make her so attractive.
-Most of the time she talks in a smiling face and also passes smile frequently on others comments.
+Most of the time she talks in a smiling face and also passes smile frequently on others’ comments.
 Her comments are mostly ironic that cause to make her smile.

 Good Traits of Elizabeth Bennet

 Her admirable traits are several—she is lovely, intelligent, clever, confident, and decisive.
-She is also embodiment of honesty, virtue, and lively wit.
+She is also an embodiment of honesty, virtue, and lively wit.
 Here are some salient traits of Lizzy.

 Good Sense: Elizabeth Bennet is not only a beautiful and an attractive but she also possesses spirited wit and good sense.
 She is most intelligent and quick-witted character in the novel.
 Because of her good sense, she is most favorite daughter of her father Mr. Bennet.
-Her wit is evident in her conversations made to tyrant characters like Lady Catherine.
-Her good sense, her spirited wit, her intelligent remarks, and her philosophy on traditional norms adhered to females reveals a true picture of Jane Austin in Pride and Prejudice.
+Her wit is clear in her conversations made to tyrant characters like Lady Catherine.
+Her good sense, her spirited wit, her intelligent remarks, and her philosophy on traditional norms adhered to females reveals a true picture of Jane Austen in Pride and Prejudice.

 Confidence: Lizzy is full of confidence of in all her conversations.
-She is not from elite class like Mr. Darcy or Lady Catherine but when she talks to them, she never underestimates herself.
+She is not from an elite class like Mr. Darcy or Lady Catherine but when she talks to them, she never underestimates herself.
 She never supposed herself a member of middle class society and her opinions and remarks do not have value.
-But her confidence and good sense makes her opinions considerable for rich class like Darcy’s family.
+But her confidence and good sense makes her opinions considerable for a rich class like Darcy’s family.
 On the other hand, her confidence in her judgments leads her to prejudice.

 “My courage always rises with every attempt to intimidate me.”
 (Elizabeth Bennet)

 Conversational Skills: Conversational skills of Elizabeth Bennet are remarkable.
 Her conversations carry deep meaning and she stand with what she says.
-She is fully capable for making decisive action as when once she denies to the proposal of Mr. Collins, she keep her decision until Collins marries Charlotte.
+She is fully capable of making decisive action as when once she denies to the proposal of Mr. Collins; she keep her decision until Collins marries Charlotte.
 She is well familiar with the talking manners and surprises Lady Catherine by her conversational skills.
 She makes rich opinions and replies so confidently.
 Her sentences are mostly ironic that carry deep and clear facts.

 “One cannot be always laughing at a man without now and then stumbling on something witty.”
 (Elizabeth Bennet)

 Emotional Being: She is also an emotional character in the novel and feels great affection for her sisters particularly for her elder sister Jane and is also concerned for Lydia and Kitty.
-She is very close to her father who also respects her opinions as in matter on Collins’ proposal.
+She is very close to her father who also respects her opinions as in the matter on Collins’ proposal.
 Her mother does not like her unlike her father because of rejecting Collins though she is often exasperated by her mother’s behavior.
 Her relations with her friends are also very cool.